LEAP Small Business Grants

 Apply for LEAP funding

 Applying is easy.
-All you need to do is fill in our online form and include the following:
+All you will need to do is fill in our online application form and include the following:

-- Details of the project you are applying for and how it will help establish or 'future-proof' your business
+- Details of the project you are applying for and how it will help grow your business

 - The timescale of the project you are intending to use the funding for

-- A breakdown of how you will use the grant, plus your own financial contribution (at least 30% of the total project value)
+- A breakdown of how you will use the grant, plus your own financial contributions

 Grant money release dates

-To make sure you're the first to know when the next LEAP funding round opens, sign up to the Think Horsham email list.
+The release date for the next round of LEAP funding is currently under review.
+To make sure you're the first to know when the next LEAP funding round opens, sign up to our Business email newsletter

 East Clayton Farm